 Every customer has different needs.
 You cannot treat a one-time customer and a recurring customer in the same way.

 Segmenting your customers into different tiers, such as one-time customers and VIP customers, becomes crucial.
 It allows you to separate high spending customers with low spending customers.

-You can further use these different buying personas of your customers to market and increase customer lifetime value (CLV) in your business.
+You can further use these different buying personas of your customers to market and improve customer lifetime value (LTV) in your business.

 Here’s how IBM increased its revenue by 10x just by segmenting their high spending customers from the low-spending one and marketing to them.